 The economically inactive population consists of persons who are not employed or unemployed during the survey week.
 The economically inactive can also be described with the concept persons outside the labour force.
 For information on the other concepts used in the Labour Force Survey see: http://tilastokeskus.fi/til/tyti/kas_en.html .

-Statistical classifications used in the Labour Force Survey include the Standard Industrial Classification (TOL 2002, ISIC REV 3.1), the Classification of Occupations 2001 (ISCO-88) and the Classification of Occupations 1987, the Classification of Socio-economic Groups 1989, the Classification of Education 1997 (ISCED 1997) as well as the regional classifications Major Region, Province, Region and Employment and Economic Development Centre.
+Statistical classifications used in the Labour Force Survey include the Standard Industrial Classification (TOL 2008, NAVE Rev. 2) as of the beginning of 2009, the Classification of Occupations 2001 (ISCO-88) and the Classification of Occupations 1987, the Classification of Socio-economic Groups 1989, the Classification of Education 1997 (ISCED 1997) as well as the regional classifications Major Region, Province, Region and Employment and Economic Development Centre.

 The population of the Labour Force Survey consists of persons aged between 15 and 74 who are permanent residents of Finland.
 The population includes also persons residing abroad temporarily (less than a year) as well as foreign nationals registered in the Finnish Population Information System who will reside in Finland at least one year ( http://www.vaestorekisterikeskus.fi/vrk/home.nsf/www/populationinformationsystem ).
 Information is delivered to Eurostat, the Statistical Office of the European Communities, also on persons younger than 15 and aged 75 or older (who are not interviewed).
 In the survey, age is determined on the basis of real age at the time of the interview.
 Hence a 14-year-old can belong to the sample but is included only after he/she has turned 15.
 Correspondingly the most aged persons are left out of the survey when they turn 75.